Why An Daras?

 SCITT@andaras.org

 Igniting curiosity and growing capabilities is not only what the Trust does for its pupils but also the staff that work within.
 After completing my BEd Primary (Humanities) degree at the University of Plymouth, I started my journey with the An Daras trust in September 2020 as a fresh faced NQT ready to take on challenges and a wide variety of roles.
 This was a particularly difficult time as, as a country we had just started to come out of our long lockdown and the Covid-19 pandemic.
 I started my role as a Year 2 teacher at Windmill Hill Academy.
 During this time, I received great support from different members of my school and our one of our Trust improvement officers Deborah Saunders.
 My first year prepared me for the important years that lied ahead.
-After completing my NQT year I then took upon the role as outdoor learning lead and Visible Learning Coach at Windmill, roles I enjoyed and learnt much about through the range of courses and resources I had made available to me due to the wide variety of staff we have within the Trust.
+After completing my NQT year I then took on the role as outdoor Learning Lead and Visible Learning Coach at Windmill, roles I enjoyed and learnt much about through the range of courses and resources I had made available to me due to the wide variety of staff we have within the Trust.

 Fast forward to my third year of teaching I changed year groups to work in Year 1.
 Not only did I have a change of year group but also a change of subject leadership.
-I went from being Outdoor learning lead to RE lead which enabled me to use the skills I had learnt from my degree.
+I went from being Outdoor Learning Lead to RE Lead which enabled me to use the skills I had learnt from my degree.
 That year also saw me become the Go Cornish Lead at Windmill so with my four hats I continued my journey.
 The support the An Daras Trust gives never stops.
 I also had the opportunity to work with our other Trust improvement officer Neil Swait where I was able to not only draw upon his knowledge but have the opportunity to have great discussions and visit other schools.
-Without being in our Trust is an opportunity I wouldn’t have had.
+Without being in our Trust this is an opportunity I wouldn’t have had.